 Need some DIY valentines inspiration?
 Elias loves all things creepy crawly, so when I saw these love bug valentines on Pinterest, I knew they were perfect for his valentines this year.
 (Get a similar printable here.)

 I loved them because not only did they perfectly capture something he is into at age five, but because they were candy-free.
 Goodness knows, kids get enough candy on Valentines!

-- Have fun with the colors of the jars: Use this template on blue and cream cardstock – blue for boys and cream for girls.
+- Have fun with the colors of the jars: Use this template on blue and cream cardstock – we did blue for boys and cream for girls.

 - Buy your bugs at The Dollar Store: We found packs of 8 bugs for $1.
 Technically spiders are not bugs, but 5-year-olds aren't technical.
 You can also find lots of plastic bugs on Amazon.